-Wade Warden, MA
+Wade Warden, MA, LMHC, NCC

-Registered Mental Health Counselor Intern
+Licensed Mental Health Counselor

 Master’s Degree in Clinical Mental Health Counseling